KhronosGroup/glTF/specification/2.0/README.md

   weights[1] * primitives[i].targets[1].POSITION +
   weights[2] * primitives[i].targets[2].POSITION + ...
 ```
 Morph Targets are implemented via the `targets` property defined in the Mesh `primitives`.
-Each target in the `targets` array is a dictionary mapping a primitive attribute to an accessor containing Morph Target displacement data, currently only two attributes ('POSITION' and 'NORMAL') are supported.
+Each target in the `targets` array is a dictionary mapping a primitive attribute to an accessor containing Morph Target displacement data, currently only three attributes (`POSITION`, `NORMAL`, and `TANGENT`) are supported.
 All primitives are required to list the same number of `targets` in the same order.

 The `weights` array is optional, it stores the default targets weights, in the absence of `node.weights` the primitives attributes are resolved using these weights.
 When this property is missing the default targets weights are assumed to be zero.

 The following example extends the Mesh defined in the previous example to a morphable one by adding two Morph Targets: